-Given the inscribed date this was probably painted while Scales was studying at the Calderon School of Animal Painting, London between 1908 and 1912.
+Given the inscribed date this was probably painted while Flora Scales was studying at the W. Frank Calderon School of Animal Painting, London, England, which Scales attended 1908-1912.

-Given as gift by Scales to family member, 1976.
+Given as gift by Scales to a family member, 1976.

-The artist’s niece, Mrs Patience Tennent, describes watching as Scales scratched the inscriptions into the paint with a penknife and coloured them in with a brown-black eyebrow pencil in 1976.
+Patience Tennent, the artist's niece, describes watching as Scales scratched the inscriptions into the paint with a penknife and coloured them in with a brown/black eyebrow pencil in 1976.

 Mandy Fenwick, equestrian, in correspondence with B. de Lange, 04.03.2020, "This appears to be a station bred hack with some warm blood.
 [It is] a bay horse with a white star on its face, a blaze on nose and four white socks around its hocks."

 Flora Scales, The Suter Te Aratoi o Whakatū, Nelson, 2018, pg 32 (colour)